Gozala/substrate/Readme.md

   :pair {:head item :tail (List item)))
 ```

-Which is syntatic sugar for
+Which is syntactic sugar for

 ```clojure
 (type (List {: item})